-When selected for a recertification audit practitioners need to declare they have completed a minimum number of clinical practice hours over the previous 3-year period:
+When selected for a recertification audit, practitioners need to declare they have completed a minimum number of clinical practice hours over the previous two-year period:

-Practising Status Minimum Practice Hours Single Scope of Practice Total of 880 hours over 3-years - At least 360 of those hours must involve direct patient contact Single Scope of Fractice The remaining 520 hours may be a combination of Patient contact Direct supervision of staff in clinical practice Delivery of educational activities Quality assurance directly related to the delivery of medical imaging/radiation therapy Research activities that inform medical imaging/radiation therapy practice Total of 880 hours over 3-years Dual Scope of Practice 360 hours of direct patient contact in each scope of practice The remaining 160 hours may be a combination of Patient contact Direct supervision of staff in clinical practice Delivery of educational activities Quality assurance directly related to the delivery of medical imaging/radiation therapy Research activities that inform medical imaging/radiation therapy practice
+Practising status Minimum practice hours Single Scope of Practice (SOP) Total of 600 hours over two-years Approximately 200 of those hours must involve direct patient contact - The remaining 400 hours may be a combination of o patient contact direct supervision of staff in clinical practice delivery of educational activities quality assurance directly related to the delivery of medical imaging/radiation therapy research activities that inform medical imaging/radiation therapy practice Dual Scope of Practice (SOP) Total of 600 hours over two-years Approximately 200 hours of direct patient contact in each scope of practice (therefore 400 hours in total across both scopes) The remaining 200 hours may be a combination of patient contact direct supervision of staff in clinical practice delivery of educational activities quality assurance directly related to the delivery of medical imaging/radiation therapy research activities that inform medical imaging/radiation therapy practice

 Practitioners issued with an APC that includes a condition of non-clinical practice do not need to meet the clinical practice hour minimums.
-They will however, be required to meet all of the other mandatory requirements of the Board's recertification programme.
+They will, however, be required to meet all the other mandatory requirements of the Board's recertification programme.

-CPD for Practitioners who Practise Part-Time
+CPD for practitioners who practise part-time